 Public Defender offices are consistently underfunded and understaffed with a crushing caseload.

 In some communities, single public defenders have to handle upward of 19,000 misdemeanor cases annually.
-This means that each client receives just 7 minutes of counsel.

 Partners for Justice Advocates support Public Defender clients and community members, making referrals to a network of local community organizations and services, including civil attorneys.

 77% of public defenders have had a case dropped, dismissed or resolved without conviction due to Advocate work.

 95% of public defenders who work with an Advocate feel better able to assist clients with non-criminal matters.

 PFJ is performing powerful direct services, but achieving system change: after growing tenfold since 2018, PFJ’s program has begun convincing governments to invest in expanding public defense.
 Since just 2021, PFJ has partnered with defenders to secure about $3.7 million in government revenue, creating new wraparound service hubs with full governmental buy-in and support.

 This creates a re-definition of public defense, where defenders are seen as more than a legal resource—they become a community service hub, empowered to defend whole people instead of just legal cases.

 Alternatives to Incarceration (ATIs) are praised seemingly everywhere you turn in the current criminal legal reform climate.
 The concept of moving people from cages to care seems like a no-brainer.
 Unfortunately, bureaucracies can neuter even the most promising policies and programs, especially in the world of criminal courts.

 As a public defender, I spent a lot of time in one of the most dreaded places on Earth: the courthouse.
 With a few happy exceptions, people don’t choose to go to court.
 Most are there mounting desperate fights for their housing, their kids, their freedom.
 And as a result, courthouses are filled with individuals who are frightened, angry, and unhappy.